 Figure 11: Correct order of shapes in a cookie cutter

-- Finally, select your pentagon-windowed-rectangle, and change its fill to Slide Background fill.
+- Finally, select your triangle-windowed-rectangle, and change its fill to Slide Background fill.
 Your cookie cutter shape is ready as shown in Figure 12 below.

-- This cookie cutter shape will continue to work even if you change your slide background, or even if you apply a new Theme.
-Look at Figure 13, which is the same slide shown in Figure 12, but with another Theme applied.
+- This cookie cutter shape will continue to work even if you change your slide background or even if you apply a new Theme.
+Look at Figure 13, which is the same slide shown in Figure 12, but with a new Theme applied.

-Figure 13: Pentagon Cookie Cutter shape with new Theme applied
+Figure 13: Triangle Cookie Cutter shape with new Theme applied

-- Do remember though that whenever a new Theme is applied, your slide title will end up landing behind your table and combined cookie-cutter shape.
+- Do remember though that your slide title will end up behind your table and combined cookie-cutter shape when a new Theme is applied.
 So, you will need to again reorder your slide objects, as explained in step 11.

 PowerPoint Keyboard Shortcuts